50ButtonsEach/fliclib-windows/README.md

 **Compatibility**

 This application requires Windows 10 with the latest update running on a machine that has Bluetooth Low Energy, either built into the computer or with a separate Bluetooth USB dongle.
+You must also install the Visual Studio 2015 C++ Redistributable (https://www.microsoft.com/en-us/download/details.aspx?id=48145, vc_redist.x86.exe), if it isn't already installed.
+Bluetooth controllers we have tried out ourselves can be found here: https://github.com/50ButtonsEach/fliclib-linux-hci#bluetooth-controllers.

 **Documentation**